Eczema herpeticum: Treatment

 It can be treated with systemic antiviral drugs, such as aciclovir or valganciclovir.
 Foscarnet may also be used for immunocompromised host with Herpes simplex and acyclovir-resistant Herpes simplex.

 Epidemiology

 Even though the disease may develop at any age it is mostly present in childhood.
-Those who are affected typically had pre-existing cutaneous condition like atopic dermatitis.
+Those who are affected typically have pre-existing cutaneous condition like atopic dermatitis.

 History

 Eczema herpeticum was first described by Hungarian dermatologist Moriz Kaposi in 1887.
 Fritz Juliusberg coined the term Pustulosis varioliformis acute in 1898.
 Eczema herpeticum is caused by Herpes simplex virus HSV1, the virus that causes cold sores; it can also be caused by other related viruses.